This article providers step by step instruction on how to restore individual mail items back to user mailboxes in Exchange 2010.

 3. Use ZCB/ESB to restore the mailbox database to the Recovery Database

 Launch ZCB, and visit the Restore page.
 Select the backup run containing your mailbox database.
 Restore to the Recovery Database and enter the appropriate information.

 Once restore begins, you will be taken to the Monitor page where you can track the progress of your restore.

-4. Mount Recovery Database
+4. Mount the Recovery Database

-Restore Items into a sub-folder of the user's Mailbox
+Restore Items into sub-folder of user Mailbox